 - UMAISE: University of Michigan Adaptive & Inclusive Sports Experience (through U-M Physical Medicine and Rehabilitation).
-Group offers inclusive sports including kayaking and hand cycling.
-Send an email to firstname.lastname@example.org for more information.
+Send an email to email@example.com(link sends e-mail) for more information.
 Webpage with group offering of inclusive sports.

 - Climbing: Through Bear Lake Camp in Lapeer, Michigan.